How HSE works with local government

-Health and safety information, including guidance notes, FAQs and details about the role of HSE and other regulators, which is relevant to specific council services is available on the HSE industry webpages.
+Health and safety information relevant to specific council services, including guidance and details about the role of HSE and other regulators, is available on the HSE industry webpages.

-Local authorities are frequently involved in organising public events, which are often the source of media stories and myths about over-zealous approaches to health and safety.
-HSE's sensible risk campaign helps local authorities and others set the record straight and provides information about securing proportionate approaches to risk management.
+Local authorities are frequently involved in organising public events, which can be the source of media stories and myths about over-zealous approaches to health and safety.
+HSE has guidance on proportionate approaches to managing risks and risk assessment at work which will help local authorities and others set the record straight.

 If you require information about the role of local authorities as health and safety regulators, please go to the Local Authority Unit website.